Time Dependent Rindler Hamiltonian Eigen States in Momentum Space: Introduction

-\ccode{PACS Nos.: 03.65.Ge,03.65.Pm,03.30.+p,04.20.-q } Exactly like the flat Minkowski space-time geometry, the Rindler space is also locally flat \cite{R1,R2,R3,R4,R4a,R5,R6,R6a}.
+Exactly like the flat Minkowski space-time geometry, the Rindler space is also locally flat \cite{R1,R2,R3,R4,R4a,R5,R6,R6a}.
 The only difference is that the observer is moving with uniform acceleration \cite{R1,R2,R3,R4,R4a,R5,R6,R6a}.
 Then according to the principle of equivalence, the Rindler space corresponds to a frame at rest in presence of a locally uniform gravitational field.
 The strength of the gravitational field is exactly equal to the magnitude of the local acceleration \cite{R1,R2,R7,R7a}.
 The space-time transformations in Rindler space are given by

 Hence the Rindler metric can be written as

 In $1+1$ dimension it reduces to